titouanc/softarch/assignment1/report.md

 ## Which is preferable: high or low cohesion ?

 A high cohesion is preferable because it allows to have logically coherent features in the same module and reuse them.
-It is also easier to maintain and debug because each part of the program does a specific thing and is responsible of specific features.
+It is also easier to maintain and debug each part of the program because it does a specific thing and is responsible of specific features.

 ## Which is preferable: tight or loose coupling ?

 A loose coupling is preferable because small independant parts of programs are more reliable and easier testable.
-It is also easier to refactor code if the different parts do not depend on each other or rely on a fixed API.
+It is also easier to refactor code if the different parts do not depend on each other or rely on a fixed public interface.

 ## Analyse the source code of exercise3.demo17